My given name is Randolph but I prefer to be called Randy.

 During Field Day 2013, I got inspired by my club's digital station and dove into PSK and JT65 digital modes and when I am at my QTH, I almost exclusively operate digital modes.
 I find it easier and more fun to add contacts to my log.
 Shouting repeatedly into a pile up using a compromised antenna (due to yard size, and neighbors, etc) until I am blue in the face is frustrating and not a lot of fun (to me).
 If propagation is good and there is a rare DX entity on the air, I will change my KX3 config to SSB and try to make the contact.

-I now am set up with LOTW and upload frequently, usually the3-5 times a week.
+I now am set up with LOTW and upload frequently, usually the 3-5 times a week.
 I upload to eQSL but do not maintain any QSL's there because of the horrible interface-I do it only for the benefit of you and not me.
 Please QSL on LoTW or direct.
 I will SASE for special event stations only, otherwise you send me one, I send you one.
 In 2014, I got DXCC mixed.
 Not bad for about 2 years of being on the air!
 YOU CAN GET DXCC using just LoTW-I got it 100% electronic with NO paper.
+PLEASE CONSIDER USING LoTW!

 As of 8/31/12, I am the proud owner of an Elecraft KX3 with SN:1383.
-I love QRP, it is really rewardig to get a good solid QSO with someone on 5 or 10 watts!
-When I am at home, I most often can be heard using JT65/9 on 80-10M
+I love QRP, it is really rewardig to get a good solid QSO with someone on 5 to 15 watts!
+When I am at home, I most often can be heard using JT65/9 on 80-10M During the day, I run WSPR on 20M and while sleeping at night 30M.

 When operating SOTA, I use a 33' wire attached to a EARCHI matchbox.
 With the KX3 internal batteries, and that antenna, I can operate from virtually anywhere and be completely setup in about 10 minutes or less.
 Insta-shack!